software-architects/time-cockpit-website/content/en/blog/2012/11/02/Sample-Code-for-TypeScript-Article-in-WindowsDeveloper-Magazine.md

         (this.firstName.length &gt; 0 &amp;&amp; this.lastName.length &gt; 0);
     }

-    // Note the function type literal used for the &quot;completeCallback&quot; parameter.
+    // Note the function type literal used for the "completeCallback" parameter.
-    // &quot;repository&quot; has no type.
-Therefore it is of type &quot;Any&quot;. public savePerson(repository, completedCallback: (bool) =&gt; void) {
+    // "repository" has no type.
+Therefore it is of type "Any". public savePerson(repository, completedCallback: (bool) =&gt; void) {
       var code = repository.saveViaRestService(this);
       completedCallback(code === 200);
     }
   }

-  // Create derived classes using the &quot;extends&quot; keyword export class VipPerson extends Person {
+  // Create derived classes using the "extends" keyword export class VipPerson extends Person {
-    // Note that &quot;VipPerson&quot; does not define a constructor.
+    // Note that "VipPerson" does not define a constructor.
 It gets a
     // constructor with appropriate parameters from its base class
     // automatically.

-    // Note how we override &quot;toString&quot; here.
-Use &quot;super&quot; to access
+    // Note how we override "toString" here.
+Use "super" to access
     // the base class.
     public toString() {
-      return super.toString() + &quot; (VIP)&quot;;
+      return super.toString() + " (VIP)";
     }
   }